Last updated on November 1st, 2019

-Frankly, you’ll want a social media scheduling tool to help you create a pipeline of content that publishes on its own once you create it.
-This way you can schedule all of your content at once and then focus on creating podcast episodes.
+If building social media engagement is a priority for your podcast, a social media scheduling tool to help create a pipeline of content that publishes on its own once you create it.
+It’s an efficient system that allows you to better diversify your post’s content and you can schedule all of your content at once.
 Here are some good options:

 Like we said, in order to promote a podcast on Facebook, you can’t be entirely self-promotional.
 You want to share and create interesting content to get likes, shares, and comments.
 Aim for an 80%/20% split of non-promotional to promotional content.

 According to Buffer, we like things on Facebook to show support, to affirm something about ourselves, to express empathy, and to get something in return.
 We share to define ourselves, to nourish relationships, to spread the word, to deliver value to others, and for self-fulfillment.